Zephyr6410/AquaPump/README.md

 - ### Dynamic Fee Structure :

-Fees are calculated using a piecewise linear function based on user participation slots:
-All fees are directed to the protocol's multisig wallet
+Incentives follow a piecewise linear curve based on the number of active user slots, with all collected fees routed to the protocol’s multisig wallet

 ### Please don't forget give ✨Star✨ and 🎞Fork🎞. 😊